The Local Area Unemployment Statistics (LAUS) program provides

 distance or can readily change employment without changing their place

 exhaustive.
-Since these designations are based on the degree of economic
+Since these areas are based on the degree of economic

-integration determined primarily by commutation flows without regard to
+integration as measured by commuting flows without regard to

-state boundaries, some interstate LMAs exist.
+state boundaries, interstate LMAs exist.
 LMAs in New England are

-The following criteria were used for designate small LMAs
+The following criteria were used to designate small LMAs

 - Worker flows were examined, and counties combined into one small LMA if either or both